klwalker-sb/LUCinSA/LUCinSA/_build/html/_sources/Jupyter_Notebook.md

 ## Install Jupyter notebooks on cluster

-Create a folder in your home directory to house your Jupyter notebooks (e.g. `mkdir ~/Jupyter`) You can copy LUCinSA notebooks from the Notebook directory of the repo for this guide [here](https://github.com/klwalker-sb/LUCinSA/tree/master/Notebooks) or you can make your own after connecting to Jupyter.
+Create a folder in your home directory to house your Jupyter notebooks (e.g. `mkdir ~/Jupyter`) You can clone the LUCinSA_helper repo [here](https://github.com/klwalker-sb/LUCinSA_helpers) or you can make your own after connecting to Jupyter.

 Install Jupyter Notebook into your virtual environment on the cluster:
 ```